goodiesavolonte/goodiesavolonte.github.io/_posts/2015-11-20-salted-caramel-pecan-cookies.md

 Sorry I have been MIA for nearly two years.
 This is long over due and I am very excited to get back to blogging!
 A lot has happened in the past two years and I do not want to bore you with every single detail so I will give you some of the highlights.
 I was pregnant with baby no. 2 and in the first trimester the last time I blogged.
 I was home taking care of a two year old and feeling nauseous most of the time from the pregnancy therefore I decided to take a break from blogging.
 We welcomed a new addition, Andre was born last year in August.
 Having a toddler and a baby kept me even busier than ever!
 We moved from a condo to a house this summer and we still have boxes to unpack and lots work to do in the house.

 I will try to post one recipe per week and sometimes might have to keep it simple with a short description in the post.
-After all, it is the amazing recipes I&#8217;d like to share with you the most rather than writing long posts.
+After all, it is the amazing recipes I'd like to share with you the most rather than writing long posts.

 <!--more-->